Haiti Earthquake Facts, Its Damage, and Effects on the Economy

 On January 12, 2010, a 7.3 magnitude earthquake ravaged Haiti.
 More than 230,000 people were killed.
 Another 300,000 were injured.
 More than 600,000 people left Port-au-Prince to stay with families outside the capital.
 The quake displaced 1.5 million people.
 Makeshift camps sprung up to shelter them.
 In total, the quake-affected 20 percent of the nation's 10.4 million population.

-Seven years later, 55,000 people still lived in the camps.
-The United Nations reported that 2.5 million Haitians needed humanitarian aid.
+Seven years later, 55,000 people still lived in the camps according to the United Nations Office for the Coordination of Humanitarian Affairs.
+The U.N. also reported that 2.5 million Haitians needed humanitarian aid.
 That would cost $270 million.
-That's because Hurricane Mathew set back rebuilding efforts in 2016.
+In 2016, Hurricane Matthew set back rebuilding efforts.
 Food became scarce, and cholera started spreading again.
-Also, Haiti must absorb 250,000 people returning from the Dominican Republic.
+Also, Haiti must absorb the 250,000 of its citizens returning from the Dominican Republic.

 The quake hit Port-au-Prince, Haiti's capital.
-This crippled government efforts to restore order.
+This impaired government efforts to restore order.
 It killed 25 percent of the civil servants living in the capital.
-The quake damaged or destroyed sixty percent of the city's government buildings.
-So were 80 percent of the city's schools.
+About 60 percent of the city's government buildings and 80 percent of its schools were damaged or destroyed.

 Haitians who live abroad and send money back contribute one-fifth of the country’s gross domestic product.
 That's five times more than the total value of exports in 2012.